marcobellaccini/pyAesCrypt/README.rst

     # decrypt
     pyAesCrypt.decryptFile("data.txt.aes", "dataout.txt", password, bufferSize)

+This is the most straightforward way to use pyAesCrypt, and should be preferred.

-by calling the stream-oriented functions, you can work with binary streams too:
+In case you need it, you can work with binary streams too:

 .. code:: python